About the Book

 Morgan and the Forty Thieves is an engaging adventure story loosely based upon Ali Baba and the Forty Thieves from the Arabian collection of tales The Thousand and One Nights.
 The often overlooked heroine of the Ali Baba story is a young woman slave named Morgiana, also known as Marjana or Marjeneh.
 In the Ali Baba tale Morgiana cleverly saves Ali Baba’s life multiple times.
 As a reward Ali Baba marries her and ends her life as a servant.
 (Or in different versions he marries her to his son or his nephew.)

 The Morgan of this story is only nine years old and she is also very clever.
 She has grown up in a world that bridges the customs and practices of east and west, with a mother from Persia and a father from the United States.
 The setting of the story is Massachusetts at the turn of the last century, a period in which explorers were still seeking out unknown parts of the world.
-Indeed Morgan’s story begins when her father is lost on an expedition to the Galapagos, and she and her mother are forced to sell their home and move in with an eccentric family they’ve never met.
-Morgan quickly becomes caught up in the mysteries of this secretive family living on an estate filled with magic and enchantments.
+Indeed Morgan’s story begins when her father is lost on an expedition to the Galapagos, and she and her mother are forced to sell their home and move in with a mysterious family they’ve never met.
+Morgan soon discovers that the family is hiding a great secret, and that a world of magic and enchantments might actually be real.